FAA head resigns after effort to rebuild agency's reputation

 “The agency is in a better place than it was two years ago, and we are positioned for great success,” he said.

-Transportation Secretary Pete Buttigieg, whose department includes the FAA, said Dickson "has been the FAA’s steady and skilled captain.”
+Transportation Secretary Pete Buttigieg, whose department includes the FAA, said the 64-year-old Dickson "has been the FAA’s steady and skilled captain.”

 In a statement, Buttigieg said Dickson's tenure “has been marked by steadfast commitment to the FAA’s safety mission ... and his lifelong dedication to making sure our aviation system is the best and safest in the world.”